 Course Description: This is a college level physics course designed for students interested in science and engineering.
 Prior completion of two semesters of high school physics is required, as well as familiarity with calculus.
 Concurrent enrollment in calculus is adequate.
 You will cover topics including: kinematics, dynamics, energy, momentum, rotation, oscillation and gravity.
 College credit may be awarded for qualifying scores on the AP Physics C Mechanics examination.
-Full participation in an AP course includes an expectation you will take the AP examination, for which you will be prepared throughout the year.
+Students who take an AP course are strongly encouraged to take the AP examination, for which they will be prepared throughout the year.
+If you elect the Bellevue College option, only the BC course title will appear on your transcript for the 2nd semester.